Blogs14 Jul 2025

 In this article, we’ll take you through the top high-protein foods for muscle maintenance that you should include in your meals if you want to increase your protein intake and prioritise healthy ageing.

-Our pick of high-protein dairy sources are Greek yoghurt, low-fat milk and paneer.
-Why?
+Our pick of high-protein dairy sources is Greek yoghurt, low-fat milk, and paneer.
 Greek Yoghurt is a dairy protein that can be had as a snack to increase your protein intake for muscle gain.
-A study found that a group of men who consumed Greek yoghurt regularly for 12 weeks had improved strength, muscle thickness and body composition than those who didn’t drink it.
+A study found that a group of men who consumed Greek yoghurt regularly for 12 weeks had improved strength, muscle thickness, and body composition than those who didn’t drink it.
 It’s a source of all essential amino acids, making it an excellent addition to your daily meals.

 Moreover, research has found that drinking milk post-exercise can increase muscle protein synthesis.
-And when milk consumption is combined with regular resistance training, it may also increase muscle hypertrophy and lean mass!
+And when milk consumption is combined with regular resistance training, it may also increase muscle hypertrophy and lean mass.
+Dairy products are among the best foods for building muscle mass, especially when paired with strength training.

 Cottage cheese or paneer is another dairy protein that may aid in maintaining muscle mass.
 Popularly used in several vegetarian dishes, you can prioritise having this protein source if you stay away from meat.

-Sattu is a flour made of roasted grains that is enriched with calcium, magnesium, iron, sodium along with fibre and protein.
+Sattu is a flour made of roasted grains that is enriched with calcium, magnesium, iron, and sodium, along with fibre and protein.
 You can have it with curd and spices for a protein-rich buttermilk.
-You can also cook with it to make flatbreads, tikkis etc., for protein-filled snacks and meals.
+You can also cook with it to make flatbreads, tikkis, etc., for protein-filled snacks and meals.
+As a plant-based source of protein, sattu supports protein for muscle growth and fits well intothe list of vegan foods that build muscle.

-Oats are popular cereals due to their excellent nutritional value that contains soluble dietary fibre, protein, vitamins and minerals.
+Oats are a popular cereal due to their excellent nutritional value, which contains soluble dietary fibre, protein, vitamins, and minerals.
+The many oats benefits include supporting digestion, sustained energy, and muscle repair.
 Oats are often had as breakfast along with milk.
-However, vegans can consume them in recipes like oats khichdi, oats dosa and so on to get the best out of them.
+However, vegans can consume them in recipes like oats khichdi, oats dosa, and so on to get the best out of them.

-Legumes or pulses are an essential part of our Indian cooking, and rightly so.
-They contain fibre, carbohydrates, vitamins, iron, copper, magnesium, manganese, zinc, phosphorus and protein too.
-Typically, legumes are low in fat and free of cholesterol too, making them perfect for healthy eating.
+Legumes or pulses are an essential part of our Indian cooking.
+They contain fibre, carbohydrates, vitamins, iron, copper, magnesium, manganese, zinc, phosphorus, and protein too.
+The nutritional value of pulses makes them a smart choice; they’re typically low in fat and free of cholesterol, making them perfect for healthy eating.

 Even lentils of all types are sources of plant-based protein and are a viable alternative to animal-based protein sources when taken strategically.
 They are easy to cook and wholesome in taste, so make sure to add them to your meals for a good dose of nutrition!